mahyamkashani/mahyamkashani/README.md

 #### ✨ My name is Mahya ✨

-I'm passionate about programming and everything related to Robotics including Planning of underwater robotics.
+I'm passionate about programming and everything related to Robotics not limited but including Planning of underwater robots.
 I'm PhD student at IT-Univestitet i Kobenhavn, Kobenhavns, Danmark.
-I also one of Early Stage Researchers within [REMARO nework](https://remaro.eu).
+I'm also one of Early Stage Researchers within [REMARO nework](https://remaro.eu).
-I've got my master's degree in Computer Engineering, major of AI and Robotics at Shahid Rajaee University in 2019.
+I've obtained my master's degree in Computer Engineering, major of AI and Robotics at Shahid Rajaee University, Tehran, Iran in 2019.

 🌱 Currently improving my knownledge about: